• Skip to primary navigation

 Vegetarian Shakshuka on a marble table with toast and avocado with recipe title

-Spiced with chili powder, beans and topped with avocado, cilantro and jalapeños, our Vegetarian Shakshuka erupts your palate leaving your senses singing and your appetite satisfied.
+Spiced with chili powder, and beans and topped with avocado, cilantro, and jalapeños, our Vegetarian Shakshuka erupts your palate leaving your senses singing and your appetite satisfied.

 What is Shakshuka (or Shakshouka)?